 Last weekend I was part of a group of 50-plus ukulele players at the Waikato Ukulele Jam, all playing and singing Tūtira Mai Ngā Iwi.

 This song is a great example of the power of music to shift energy.

 I spent less than 18 months at Maungawhau Primary School before my parents took me off overseas.
 One of my enduring happy memories is singing Tūtira Mai Ngā Iwi.
 I loved that song.
 Still do.

 The only part that’s tricky is the third to last line.
 That’s a bit of a tongue twister.
 But it doesn’t need to be!
-I’ve learned that we’ve been singing this line wrong for 50 years.
+I’ve learned that we’ve been singing this line wrong – both the words and the tune – for 50 years.